firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/ingesting-semi-structured-data.md

 title: Ingest semi-structured data
 description: Learn how to ingest (load) semi-structured data from your data lake into the Firebolt data warehouse.
 nav_order: 2
-parent: Working with semi-structured data
+parent: Work with semi-structured data
 grand_parent: Guides
 ---